Interview with Alma Herman (AH)

 AH: Oh, I'm full of information.

+JL: I'll be back sometime.
+Thank you so much.
 This is Alma Herman with Joyce Reinhardt Larson interviewing her.

 Transcription by Joyce Reinhardt Larson

 North Dakota Institute for Regional Studies